DiogoSGouveia/DiogoSGouveia/README.md

 # 💫 About Me:

+👋 Hi, I’m Diogo Gouveia!
-Ambitious Software Developer with an MSc in Electrical and Computer Engineering.
-Skilled with multiple Front-End and Back-End programming languages, I am enthusiastic about Full-Stack and committed to tackling real-world challenges.
+🚀 I am an ambitious Software Developer with an MS in Electrical and Computer Engineering.
+Skilled with multiple Frontend and Backend programming languages, I am enthusiastic about Fullstack/Mobile development and committed to tackling real-world challenges.
 My academic journey and personal projects solidify my dedication to overcoming technological boundaries and applying innovative solutions.<br><br>🌱 I'm always open to collaboration on AI-powered apps, or any exciting full-stack projects!<br>🐾 When I'm not coding, you might find me volunteering at local animal shelters or exploring new tech trends.

 ## 🌐 Socials: